- Place Standard Heads: Overview

 Editing or Viewing Information about Heads

 The Replace tool, available in the Equipment Info dialog box, allows you to replace all instances of an existing head in your drawing with another model.
-For more information, please see our Replace Equipment documentation section.
+For more information, please see our Replace Equipment documentation.

 Many users run the Replace tool unnecessarily.
 Note that you can edit the text and model of any piece of equipment directly, without the need to use Replace.